RKelln/5-directions/public/writing/ppf.md

 _Senster_ was the first robotic sculpture to be controlled by a computer.
 It was a large hydraulically actuated robot that followed the sound and motion of the people around it, giving the impression of being alive.
 It used an array of four microphones to detect the direction of the sound around it and two Doppler radar arrays to measure the motion of people.

 Notes:
+[Edward Ihnatowicz](https://en.wikipedia.org/wiki/Edward_Ihnatowicz) was a Polish cybernetic art sculptor who fled during the war and eventually immigrated to Britain.

+_Senster_ was the first robotic sculpture to be controlled by a computer.
+It was a large hydraulically actuated robot that followed the sound and motion of the people around it, giving the impression of being alive.
+It used an array of four microphones to detect the direction of the sound around it and two Doppler radar arrays to measure the motion of people.

 ### Credits <!-- .element: class="attribution" -->
 * [Art-ificial Intelligence - Lost Art](https://www.youtube.com/watch?v=hoZb5MTKzQc)